Years ago one of my eighth-grade students asked me what a

 “Husband”

-So yeah, this is the Old Testament’s worldview.
-Multiple wives and girlfriends, and none of it sin, for God never prohibited it.
+So yeah, this is the Old Testament’s worldview: Multiple wives and girlfriends.
+And none of it sin, for God never prohibited it.
 Nope, not even in the New Testament.
 Don’t believe me?
 Search your bible.

 Monogamy and the New Testament.

-Our culture values
+Today our culture values

 But apart from the Genesis passage, monogamy’s not the norm in the Old Testament.
 So why’s it the norm in the New Testament?
 What happened?

-Simple: Pagans.
+Simple:

 Yeah, some folks bucked that trend, and slept around.
 Certain prominent Romans were notorious for their orgies.
 But society—yes, even pagan society!—didn’t approve.
-Even King Herod I—hardly the best example of a moral man—practiced serial monogamy, divorcing (or murdering) his wives before marrying another, rather than engage in the common ancient middle eastern practice of assembling a harem.
+Even

 Because pagans didn’t approve of multiple spouses, they defined adultery as going outside the monogamous relationship.
 Didn’t take long before that’s also how the Jews defined it.
 So that’s what we see in the New Testament.
 Polygyny was out and monogamy was in.
 Every time Paul referred to wives and husbands, it was always “woman” in the singular—not plural.